bartvanerp/SPSsite/content/info/master_main.md

 You can switch between different labs as you like, as long as you comply with the graduation requirements of the lab that you want to be graduating in.

-{{% alert warning %}}
+{{% alert note %}}
-In contrast to the other capacity groups of the Department of Electrical Engineering, the signal processing systems group has organized its research activities in different labs.
-This leads to different procedures for contacting mentors, signing codes of conduct, internships, and graduating. *Therefore please read this page carefully!*
+The signal processing systems group has organized its research activities in different labs.
+This leads to decentralized procedures for internships, and graduating. *Therefore please read this page carefully!*
 {{% /alert %}}

-### Mentors and code of conduct
+### Contact persons
 Every lab has its own contact person whom you should contact when you have questions about elective courses, internships, graduating, and graduation requirements.
 You can find the contact persons for each of the labs on their corresponding pages.

-During your master's program, you have to sign the code of conduct in presence of the contact person for the group in which you wish to graduate.
-This person is **not** the contact person that is listed in the study guide of the Department of Electrical Engineering.
-Instead, you should contact the contact person of the lab you wish to graduate in.

 | Lab     | Contact Person                                                                                                     |
 |---------|--------------------------------------------------------------------------------------------------------------------|